-- early Oct: Hartford Resident Advisory Board prioritizes proposals
+- by early March: Hartford Resident Advisory Board prioritizes proposals

-- early Nov: Action Lab creates up to 5 teams before pre-registration
+- early April: Action Lab matches 4 teams prior to pre-registration

-- Jan 2018: Project teams begin working together in the spring semester
+- Sept 2018: Project teams begin working together

 - Anytime: Add your name to receive Action Lab email updates